MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

    <a id="bypass-rules-permission"></a> Bypass rules on work item updates
    :::column-end:::
    :::column span="1":::
-   <p>Users with this permission can save a work item that ignores rules, such as [copy, constraint, or conditional rules](../settings/work/rule-reference.md), defined for the work item type.
-Scenarios where this is useful are migrations where you don&#39;t want to update the by/date fields on import, or when you want to skip the validation of a work item.</p><p>Rules can be bypassed in one of two ways.
-The first is through the [Work Items - update REST API](/rest/api/azure/devops/wit/work-items/update) and setting the <code>bypassRules</code> parameter to <code>true</code>.
-The second is through the client object model, by initializing in bypassrules mode (initialize <code>WorkItemStore</code> with <code>WorkItemStoreFlags.BypassRules</code>).</p>
+   Users with this permission can save a work item that ignores rules, such as [copy, constraint, or conditional rules](../settings/work/rule-reference.md), defined for the work item type.
+Scenarios where this is useful are migrations where you don&#39;t want to update the by/date fields on import, or when you want to skip the validation of a work item.

+   Rules can be bypassed in one of two ways.
+The first is through the [Work Items - update REST API](/rest/api/azure/devops/wit/work-items/update) and setting the `bypassRules` parameter to `true`.
+The second is through the client object model, by initializing in bypassrules mode (initialize `WorkItemStore` with `WorkItemStoreFlags.BypassRules`).
    :::column-end:::
 :::row-end:::
 :::row:::